StefanLiebenberg/cron.js/README.md

 Usage:
 ---

 Usage is inteded to basic.
-There are three main objects, CronSpec, Cron and Crontab.
+There are three main objects: Cron, Cron.Job, Cron.Spec;

 * Cron      - Job Scheduler.
 Manages cron jobs.
+* Cron.Job  - Cron Job.
+Contains a schedule and block information for each job.
 * Cron.Spec - Cron Specification.
 Inteprets cron-syntax and contains the logic for calculating date intervals.
-* Cron.Job  - Cron Job.
-Contains a schedule and block information for each job.

 You will only need to know about Cron and Crontab.